mr2dax/BHCMS/README.md

 # BHCMS
-Bait Al'Hikma content management system for easy static website building.
+Content management system for easy static website building.
 Written in Ruby on Rails.